M-Derbyshire/scaff/README.md

 Each command object has 2 properties:
  - `name` is the name of the command.
+ - `files` is an array of file objects.
  - `directories` is an array of directory objects.

 Each directory object has 3 properties: